alextdel/mdl_bu_script/readme.md

 2. **Extract Database and Data Directory Information**: Extracts the database credentials and Moodle data directory from `config.php`.
 3. **Setup Backup Directory and Logging**: Checks or creates the backup directory, sets up logging, and generates timestamps for backup filenames.
 4. **Backup Operations**: Performs backups of the Moodle database and the Moodle data directory, verifying each operation's success.
-5. **Maintenance Mode Management**: Enables and disables maintenance mode during backup to ensure data consistency.
+5. **Maintenance Mode Management**: Automatically enables maintenance mode before backup and disables it after the backup to ensure data consistency.
 6. **Backup Retention**: Copies backups to a specified storage location and manages the retention of older backups.

 ## Prerequisites